man sitting with lemon car

 • Explain your concerns and allow the dealership or manufacturer representative the chance to fix the issue with your vehicle.

-• Allow the dealership a “reasonable number of attempts” to fix the issue, as required under California lemon law.
+• Allow the dealership a “reasonable number of attempts” to fix the issue, as required under California law.
 (There is not a set number of attempts defined under the law, but you must give the manufacturer at least two attempts to fix your vehicle.)

 • Consult with an experienced California lemon law attorney who can guide you through the lemon law process in California and help you pursue a refund or replacement vehicle.

-Remember that your warranty doesn’t necessarily need to be current to file a lemon law claim as long as you initially attempted to repair your car while it was still under warranty.
+Remember that your warranty doesn’t necessarily need to be current to file a lemon law claim as long as you initially attempted to repair your car while it was still under the manufacturer’s warranty.
 Suppose your dealership or mechanic cannot satisfactorily repair or replace your vehicle.
 In that case, your next step will likely be to take legal action with the help of Los Angeles lemon law attorneys.

 At this stage, the lemon law lawyers at The Barry Law Firm will file a complaint against your vehicle’s manufacturer.
-Once this official complaint has been filed, the next step includes a process called “discovery” where both sides gather information about the case.
-During “discovery” there are typically one or more rounds of settlement negotiations, which is how most lemon law cases are resolved.
+Once this official complaint has been filed, the next step includes a process called “discovery,” where both sides gather information about the case.
+During “discovery,” there are typically one or more rounds of settlement negotiations, which is how most lemon law cases are resolved.
 If no settlement can be reached, though, our attorneys will be prepared to take your case to trial.

 Our Lemon Law Attorneys Are Free for You